Help Center/ Cloud Container Engine/ User Guide/ Storage/ Scalable File Service/ Using an SFS File System Through a Dynamic PV

 Enter a mount path, for example, /tmp.

-This parameter indicates the container path to which a data volume will be mounted.
+This parameter specifies a container path to which a data volume will be mounted.
 Do not mount the volume to a system directory such as / or /var/run.
-Otherwise, containers will be malfunctional.
+This may lead to container errors.
 Mount the volume to an empty directory.
 If the directory is not empty, ensure that there are no files that affect container startup.
-Otherwise, the files will be replaced, causing container startup failures or workload creation failures.
+Otherwise, the files will be replaced, leading to container startup failures or workload creation failures.

 NOTICE: